 sulfur recovery performance.

-(analysis and related solutions) as a support reference when facing similar
+solutions) as a support reference when facing similar environmental topics.

-[utilizing the Shell Claus Offgas Treating (SCOT) process or a derivative
+treatment section [utilizing the Shell Offgas Treating (SCOT) process or a derivatives

 technology] and a final conversion section (incinerators).
 The incinerators’

 tail gas outlets are combined into a common stack.

 Theoretical analyses, combined with analytical activities on each SRU

 section, enabled refinery personnel to identify the key factors of VOCs present